 “We do not simply refer to a computer but to a super-computer,” Efstathiou emphasized.

 In 2016, yet another astounding discovery was made when an inscription on the device was revealed—something like a label or a user’s manual for the device.

 It included a discussion of the colors of eclipses, details used at the time in the making of astrological predictions, including the ability to see exact times of eclipses of the moon and the sun, as well as the correct movements of celestial bodies.

 Inscribed numbers 76, 19 and 223 show maker “was a Pythagorean”

 On one side of the device lies a handle that begins the movement of the whole system.
-By turning the handle and rotating the gauges in the front and rear of the mechanism, the user could set a date that would reveal the astronomical phenomena that would occur around the Earth.
+By turning the handle and rotating the gauges in the front and rear of the mechanism, the user could set a date that would reveal the astronomical phenomena that would potentially occur around the Earth.

-Physicist Yiannis Bitsakis has said that of course, today the NASA website can detail all the eclipses of the past and those that are to occur in the future.
+Physicist Yiannis Bitsakis has said that today the NASA website can detail all the eclipses of the past and those that are to occur in the future.
 However, “what we do with computers today, was done with the Antikythera Mechanism about 2000 years ago,” he said.